 1. REM (Rapid Eye Movement) This consists of a single stage.
 As the title suggests this stage is characterized by the eyes rapidly moving in all directions under the closed lids.
 Most dreaming appears to take place during this stage.

 2. Non-REM (Non-Rapid Eye Movement) This part of sleep consists of 4 Stages.
 The Non-Rem stage of sleep is necessary before the REM stage can take place.
 It consists of three stages characterized by increasingly deep levels of sleep.

 The brain cycles naturally between these two stages, with NREM initiating the sleep process followed by a brief duration of REM stage sleep.
 When the whole cycle is complete it is repeated.
 A complete cycle normally lasts between 90-110 minutes.

 During the initial duration of the sleep period, the REM states are relatively short while NREM are long but as the period of sleep progresses the REM states lengthen.

 Non-REM Sleep State.

 REM sleep state.

-This state is normally characterized by the brain of the sleeping person being active and dreams occur.
-Eyes dart back and forth and the body becomes still while the pulse rate is restored to normalcy.
+This state is normally characterized by the brain of the sleeping person becoming active and dreaming will occur.
+Eyes dart back and forth behind the lids and the body (normally) is very still and deeply relaxed.